harishankar3618/harishankar3618/README.md

 ## 🚀 About Me

-I'm currently pursuing my Bachelor's Degree with honors in Computer Science and Engineering, specializing in Cyber Security at Parul University, Vadodara.
-With a solid foundation in various programming languages and cyber security tools, I'm passionate about exploring and learning new technologies.
+I am a 3rd-year B.Tech student specializing in Cyber Security at Parul University, passionate about penetration testing and network security.
+I aim to apply my skills to contribute to innovative solutions in the cybersecurity field.

 - 🌍 Location: Ongole, India
 - 📧 Email: harishankar3618@gmail.com